WHAT CAN YOU DIE FOR?

 “It seemed good to us, being assembled with one accord, to send chosen men to you with our beloved Barnabas and Paul, men who have risked their lives for the name of our Lord Jesus Christ.”
-(Acts 15:25-26 NKJV).
+(Acts 15:25-26 NKJV)

 Therefore, a decree was written according to all that Haman had wished and commanded in the king’s name and then sealed with the king’s signet ring.

-Afterwards, “the letters were sent by couriers into all the king’s provinces, to destroy, to kill, and to annihilate all the Jews, both young and old, little children and women, in one day, on the thirteenth day of the twelfth month, which is the month of Adar, and to plunder their possessions.”
+Afterward, “the letters were sent by couriers into all the king’s provinces, to destroy, to kill, and to annihilate all the Jews, both young and old, little children and women, in one day, on the thirteenth day of the twelfth month, which is the month of Adar, and to plunder their possessions.”
 (Esther 3:13 NKJV).

 When the Jews got the news of Haman’s evil plot against them, they all began to mourn, weep, and fast, laying in sackcloth and ashes in every province where the king’s decree was read.